Multirious/zsh-helix-mode/README.md

 **Features**
 - Accurate Helix replication.
 No more switching muscle memory.
 - Helix's selection manipulation and movemnt.
 - Match, Goto, Insert, Append, Change, Replace.
-Most common modes are available to use.
 - Registers.
 - Yank-Paste.
 For both registers and clipboard.
 - Undo-Redo.
 And with selection history like Helix's.